Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

    :width: 4.94697in
    :height: 2.42422in

-**Example 3: Section with ambiguous boundaries demonstrating use of the (?) marker.**
+**ESection with ambiguous boundaries demonstrating use of the (?) marker.**

 .. image:: vertopal_cbedec83746b4aa08b3d6abec4c06604/media/image10.jpeg